 Guinea pigs nutrition

-What products shouldn’t pigs eat?
+What foods should guinea pigs not eat?

 - cheese or yogurt,